-I am a mixed-methods researcher recently awarded a PhD from the Australian National University (ANU).
-My research interests include intrastate conflict outcomes and termination; peace processes and mediation; fragility, development, and aid; political systems, decentralization, and federalism; rebel groups; and third-party interventions into armed conflicts.
+I am a mixed-methods researcher with a PhD (International Relations) from the Australian National University (ANU).
+My research interests include war outcomes, peacemaking and peacebuilding, rebel groups, and power-sharing governance systems.
 I have authored various publications for academic and public policy audiences.
-Please get in touch for collaborations, opportunities with think tanks, and research or evaluations for development organisations!
+Please get in touch for collaborations or opportunities with think tanks!

 Publications